-- When participating in an overnight stay a number of matters require careful preplanning and agreement - By agreement with all parties, including players and parents, a decision is required whether the Club will avail of hotel or guest house accommodation or if invited will avail of a hosting arrangement by the host Club in the houses of their Club members. - Regardless of what form of accommodation is agreed upon adequate and specific supervisory ratios of adults tochildren must be agreed in advance.
-This ratio, which is very dependent on the age category of the children/young people, may also vary should the group be participating in certain outdoor activities or in water sports and will also vary if the group is a mixed gender group.
+- When participating in an overnight stay, several matters require careful preplanning and agreement - A decision must be made by agreement with all parties, including players and parents, whether the Club will stay in a hotel or guest house or, if invited, whether the host Club will host the club members in their houses. - Regardless of the accommodation form, adequate and specific supervisory ratios of adults to children must be agreed upon in advance.
+This ratio, which is very dependent on the age category of the children/young people.
+It may also vary if the group participates in certain outdoor activities or water sports, and it will also vary if the group is mixed gender.